obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - GenericParameterReference is probably never going to be used: impossible to detect at parse time (only after resolve definition).
 - SymbolTable: different flavors of FindSymbol (FindDefintion) do not use the same algorithm to find symbols.
     Some do not check in Modules, others do not check for DotNames...
+- SymbolTable: store symbols in the scopes the occur in.
+Reference defintions from higher tables with their AstSymbol ref.
+    Currently references are stored in the AstSymbol of the definition.
+By doing this we lose scope information on references.
+    Work out if this is a good idea and how to manage it.
+How to retrieve all references to a symbol and its definition(s).
+    Do AstSymbol instances have parent and children refs to other AstSymbol instances in othe SymbolTables?

 - .NET struct interop

 ---